daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player, plugin and dnaClient initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerStreamrootAdapter(dnaClient: dnaClient, andPlayer: player))
+// Once you have your player, plugin and dnaClient initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerStreamrootAdapter(dnaClient: dnaClient, andPlayer: player))

 ...